Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Introduction

 \section{Introduction}

-In the monumental book \cite{MR3135650}, Arthur obtained a classification of irreducible representations of symplectic and quasi-split special orthogonal groups over local fields of characteristic 0 (the local Langlands correspondence) as well as a description of the automorphic discrete spectra of these groups over number fields (the Arthur conjecture).
+In the monumental book \cite{MR3135650}, Arthur obtained a classification of irreducible representations of symplectic and quasi-split special orthogonal groups over local fields of characteristic 0 (the local Langlands correspondence), as well as a description of the automorphic discrete spectra of these groups over number fields (the Arthur's multiplicity formula).
 He proved these results by using the theory of endoscopy and the stable trace formula.
-Following Arthur's method, Mok established the same results for quasi-split unitary groups \cite{MR3338302}.
-Later in \cite{MR3708200}, Atobe-Gan formulated precisely the local Langlands correspondence (LLC for short) for quasi-split even orthogonal groups and their pure inner forms (using Vogan $L$-packet \cite{MR1216197}).
-They highlighted that Arthur's results will imply the LLC for quasi-split even orthogonal groups.
-They also formulated the local intertwining relation (see section \ref{LIR}), which plays a key role in LLC.
+Later in \cite[Desideratum 3.9]{MR3708200}, Atobe--Gan formulated precisely the local Langlands correspondence (LLC for short) for quasi-split even orthogonal groups and their pure inner forms (using Vogan $L$-packet \cite{MR1216197}).
+They also highlighted that Arthur's results will imply the LLC for quasi-split even orthogonal groups.
+M\oe glin \cite[\S 1.4 Theorem 1.4.1]{MR2767522} and M\oe glin--Renard \cite{MR3839702} have partially extended Arthur's results to non-quasi-split even orthogonal groups, though we are not sure if all the statements in \cite[Desideratum 3.9]{MR3708200} were verified in their work.